The Ultimate Email Marketing Holiday Checklist

 Email Channel Auditing

-The first thing we should tackle is to make sure all of the housekeeping items are in order.
+The first thing you should tackle is to make sure all of the housekeeping items are in order.
 The baseline for email channel performance can be summed up as sending the right content to the correct audiences at the right times without anything breaking.
-Thus, our audits should focus on identifying any red flags along these dimensions and fixing them.
+Thus, your audits should focus on identifying any red flags along these dimensions and fixing them.
 This general approach will bleed into the pre-holiday planning and during holiday execution as well.

 We’ll want to clear up any troubleshooting and messes in October (or code-freeze date, whichever comes first).